alpha-dragon-org/dragon-module1-tokeninfo/README.md

 [Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
 By integrating Helius RPC calls into Dragon's data-modules, we can **replace slow web-scraping** and **enhance data accuracy.**

 **How to update the code**
-- **Modify stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.
+- **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.
-- **Leverage configured endpoints:** Use the `HELIUS_RPC_URL` from `src/config/config.js` to ensure that your RPC calls are directed to the correct endpoint with your API key.
+- **Leverage the configured endpoints:** Use the `HELIUS_RPC_URL` from `src/config/config.js` to ensure that your RPC calls are directed to the correct endpoint with your API key.
 - **Improve performance:** Integrate batching of RPC calls if necessary to further improve response time.

 *Note:* If any data can not be retrieved from Helius, the developer can use whatever means necessary.